bewing/chinog-10/slides/presentation.md

  * Make sure your application withdraws itself if not healthy
  * Avoid ECMP through policy
 * Global services with fallbacks if not
- * If RTT is important, programatticaly order them with template logic
+ * If RTT is important, programmatically order them with template logic

 ???
 You don't have to golf if you don't want to